foolishsailor/simpleMap/README.md

 ## Configuration
     new simpleMap({
-                    containerName,              //Id of parent element - required itemName = "mapCanvas",     //Id of canvas element to be created - required height,                     //Height of canvas - Default: 100px
+                    containerName,              //Id of parent element - Default: 'mapContainer' itemName = "mapCanvas",     //Id of canvas element to be created - Default: 'mapCanvas' height,                     //Height of canvas - Default: 100px
                     width,                      //Width of canvas - Default: 100px padding = 10,               //Padding around drawn path and edges of canvas - Default: 10 (px)